AuthCord/Authcord/README.md

 }
 ```

-<a href="https://github.com/AuthCord/authcord-golang"> Using Authcord in Golang </a>
+<a href="https://github.com/AuthCord/authcord-golang"> Using Authcord in Golang: </a>
 ```
 package main